-Advisory bulletins are sent by the Program Manager to each affected operator and either a formal written response is required of the operator or a meeting is held with the GPSU to discuss the bulletin and the operator's response.
+Advisory bulletins are sent by the Program Manager to each affected operator and a formal written response is required of the operator.

 7 (Compliance Activities) Did the state follow compliance procedures (from discovery to resolution) and adequately document all probable violations, including what resolution or further course of action is needed to gain compliance?
-Chapter 5.1

-- a.
-Were compliance actions sent to company officer or manager/board member if municipal/government system? - b.
+Chapter 5.1 a.
+Were compliance actions sent to company officer or manager/board member if municipal/government system?

+- b.
 Were probable violations documented properly? - c.
 Resolve probable violations - d.
 Routinely review progress of probable violations - e.
 Did state issue compliance actions for all probable violations discovered? - f.
 Can state demonstrate fining authority for pipeline safety violations? - g.
-Does Program Manager review, approve and monitor all compliance actions? (note: Program Manager or Senior Official should sign any NOPV or related enforcement action) - h.
+Does Program Manager review, approve and monitor all compliance actions?

+(note: Program Manager or Senior Official should sign any NOPV or related enforcement action)

+- h.
 Did state compliance actions give reasonable due process to all parties?
 Including "show cause" hearing, if necessary. - i.
 Within 30 days, conduct a post-inspection briefing with the owner or operator outlining any concerns - j.
 Within 90 days, to the extent practicable, provide the owner or operator with written preliminary findings of the inspection.
 (Incident investigations do not need to meet 30/90-day requirement)

-Yes, compliance procedures were followed by the CT DEEP.
-Reviewed randomly selected Inspection Reports to verify compliance information.
+Yes, compliance procedures were followed by the CTPURA.
+Reviewed inspections and compliance actions taken from the Random Operator Inspection List to verify.

-- a.
-Yes, compliance actions are sent to company/government officials. - b.
-Yes, probable violations are documented on inspection reports and compliance letters. - c.
-Yes, compliance actions are resolved in a timely manner. - d.
-Yes, the PM reviews progress of probable violations. - e.
-Yes, all probable violations found had compliance actions. - f.
-Yes, CT DEEP issues civil penalties. - g.
-Yes, the PM signs all correspondence. - h.
-Yes, all parties are given due process. - i.
-Yes, post inspection briefing is performed at the end of each inspection. - j.
-Yes, operator received notices of probable violations within 90 days of completing inspections. - 8 (Incident Investigations) Were all federally reportable incidents investigated, thoroughly documented, with conclusions and recommendations?
+- A. Yes, compliance actions are sent to company/government officials. - B. Yes, probable violations are documented on inspection reports and compliance letters. - C. Yes, compliance actions are resolved in a timely manner. - D. Yes, the PM reviews progress of probable violations. - E. Yes, all probable violations found had compliance actions. - F. Yes, CT DEEP issues civil penalties. - G. Yes, the PM signs all correspondence. - H. Yes, all parties are given due process. - I. Yes, post inspection briefing is performed at the end of each inspection. - J. Yes, operator received notices of probable violations within 90 days of completing inspections. - 8 (Incident Investigations) Were all federally reportable incidents investigated, thoroughly documented, with conclusions and recommendations?